da1rren/planetwide-building-society/README.md

 ## Sample Subscriptions
 Triggers when the previous mutation is run.

-*Note: This currently does not work via the gateway, support is already built into HC 13 which should release in the next month or two*
+*Note: This currently does not work via the gateway, support is already built into HC 13 which should release in the next few months*

 ```
 subscription transactionAdded {